Vanilla Fudge Chocolate Chip Pie - Low Carb, Keto, Gluten-Free, Grain-Free, Sugar-Free, THM S

 Please go vote for me.
 Just click on my blog logo on the giveaway page.
 It only takes a few seconds.
 Thank you!!!

 This was another time that I had a favorite recipe that I needed to convert to my new healthier lifestyle.
-This is based off of the chocolate chip bars from one of the Pillsbury Best of the Bake Off Cookbooks in the late 90s.
+This Vanilla Fudge Chocolate Chip Pie is based on the chocolate chip bars from one of the Pillsbury Best of the Bake-Off Cookbooks in the late 90s.
 It had a crust of flour, sugar, butter, and chocolate chips.
 Then it was topped with more chocolate chips and you pour a mixture of sweetened condensed milk and egg on top.
 So easy but so amazing.

-And I wasca teenager who wasn’t so concerned about my waistline.
+And I was a teenager who wasn't so concerned about my waistline.
 Now, I really did need a healthier alternative.